Charlottesville, Virginia Beckons to Retirees with its Lively Ambiance, Academic Stimulation, Rich History, Excellent Hospitals and Lush Landscape

 Medical care is outstanding as the city is a regional health care center.
 Two major hospitals, 176-bed Martha Jefferson Hospital, award-winning for clinical practices, patient safety and more, and 565-bed University of Virginia Hospital, award-winning for stroke care, cancer care and a Level I Adult Trauma Center, provide most medical services.
 The UVA hospital is a teaching hospital and has been certified as a Top 100 Hospital.
 Both facilities are accredited by the Joint Commission and accept Medicare patients.
 For military retirees, Charlottesville has a VA outpatient clinic, but the nearest VA hospital is in Richmond, 70 miles away.

 Much of the city is accessible by foot or by bicycle, but the clean and safe Charlottesville Area Transit (CAT) provides bus service seven days a week.
-The fare is $.75 cents ($.35 for those age 65 or better), and tickets can be purchased at kiosks around town.
+Tickets can be purchased at kiosks around town.
 There is also a free trolley with limited service, and JAUNT provides transportation for those with disabilities, as well as for everyone else, on a call-in basis.

 According to the American Association of State Climatologists, Charlottesville has the second best climate on the East coast.
 The average July high temperature is 88 degrees, and the average January low is 26 degrees (45 degrees is the average January high temperature).
 On average, the city receives 46 inches of rain and 20 inches of snow per year.
 On the comfort index, a combination of temperature and humidity, the city comes in slightly above the national average.
 The sun shines 215 days of the year.
 The air quality and water quality are below the national average.

-Charlottesville is an inviting place, but there are drawbacks to retirement here.
+Charlottesville is an inviting place, but it has some drawbacks, too.
 The poverty rate is above the national average, but this is attributed to the large student population.
 The city is also somewhat isolated.
 Richmond, an hour and a half away, is the nearest large city (population 210,000 people).
 Washington, D.C. is two hours away.
 Students congregate in nooks and crannies, and the downtown is often very crowded.
 Traffic congestion is an issue.

-Even with its drawbacks, though, Charlottesville beckons to history buffs and retirees seeking a stimulating Southern college town.
+Yet even with its downsides and unsettled identity, Charlottesville beckons to history buffs and retirees seeking a stimulating Southern college town.
 When Thomas Jefferson retired, he settled in Charlottesville.
 More than 200 years later, savvy retirees are following in his footsteps.